Brexit

-The negotiation process was both politically challenging and deeply divisive within the UK, leading to two snap elections.
-One deal was rejected by the British parliament, causing great uncertainty and leading to postponement of the withdrawal date to avoid a no-deal Brexit.
-The UK left the EU on 31 January 2020 after a withdrawal deal was passed by Parliament but continued to participate in many EU institutions (including the single market and customs union) during an eleven-month transition period in order to ensure frictionless trade until all details of the post-Brexit relationship were agreed and implemented.
-Trade deal negotiations continued within days of the scheduled end of the transition period and the EU–UK Trade and Cooperation Agreement was signed on 30 December 2020.

-The effects of Brexit will in part be determined by the cooperation agreement, which provisionally applied from 1 January 2021, and formally came into force on 1 May 2021.
-The broad consensus among economists is that it is likely to harm the UK's economy and reduce its real per capita income in the long term.
-It is likely to produce a large decline in immigration from countries in the European Economic Area (EEA) to the UK, and creates problems for British higher education and academic research.
+The negotiation was both politically challenging and deeply divisive, leading to two snap general elections in 2017 and 2019.
+One proposal under the Second May ministry was overwhelmingly rejected by the UK Parliament, causing great uncertainty and leading to postponement of the withdrawal date to avoid a no-deal Brexit.
+The UK officially left the European Union on 31 January 2020 after a withdrawal deal was passed by Parliament, but continued to participate in many EU institutions (including the single market and customs union) during an eleven-month transition period during which it was hoped that details of the post-Brexit relationship could be agreed and implemented.
+Trade deal negotiations continued within days of the scheduled end of the transition period, and the EU–UK Trade and Cooperation Agreement was signed on 30 December 2020.
+The effects of Brexit in the UK are in part determined by the cooperation agreement, which provisionally applied from 1 January 2021, until it formally came into force on 1 May 2021.

 Timeline

-Following a UK-wide referendum on 23 June 2016, in which 51.89 per cent voted in favour of leaving the EU and 48.11 per cent voted to remain a member, Prime Minister David Cameron resigned.
-On 29 March 2017, the new British government led by Theresa May formally notified the EU of the country's intention to withdraw, beginning the process of Brexit negotiations.
-The withdrawal, originally scheduled for 29 March 2019, was delayed by the deadlock in the British parliament after the June 2017 general election, which resulted in a hung parliament in which the Conservatives lost their majority but remained the largest party.
-This deadlock led to three extensions of the UK's Article 50 process.
+Following a UK-wide referendum on 23 June 2016, in which 51.89 per cent voted in favour of leaving the EU and 48.11 per cent voted to remain a member state, David Cameron resigned as prime minister.
+On 29 March 2017, the new British government led by Theresa May chose to formally notify the EU of the country's intention to withdraw from the EU in two years, despite there being no agreement among UK politicians on objectives for post-Brexit relations with the EU.
+The withdrawal, originally scheduled for 29 March 2019, was subsequently delayed by the deadlock in the British parliament after the June 2017 general election, which resulted in a hung parliament in which the Conservatives lost their majority but remained the largest party.
+This deadlock eventually led to three extensions of the UK's Article 50 process.

 The deadlock was resolved after a subsequent general election was held in December 2019.
-In that election, Conservatives who campaigned in support of a "revised" withdrawal agreement led by Boris Johnson won an overall majority of 80 seats.
+In that election, Conservatives who campaigned in support of a "hard-brexit" withdrawal agreement led by Boris Johnson won an overall majority of 80 seats.
 After the December 2019 election, the British parliament finally ratified the withdrawal agreement with the European Union (Withdrawal Agreement) Act 2020.
 The UK left the EU at the end of 31 January 2020 CET (11 p.m.
 GMT).
 This began a transition period that ended on 31 December 2020 CET (11 p.m.
 GMT), during which the UK and EU negotiated their future relationship.
-During the transition, the UK remained subject to EU law and remained part of the European Union Customs Union and the European Single Market.
+During the transition, the UK remained subject to EU law and remained part of the European Union Customs Union and the European single market.
 However, it was no longer part of the EU's political bodies or institutions.